Adult Onset SMA – Diagnosis and Care

 People with adult onset SMA sometimes report experiencing pain and fatigue.
 This can happen because of overusing some muscles to try and compensate for the weaker ones.
 If this does happen to you, a physiotherapist may be able to help you manage better and your GP might be able to prescribe you suitable medication for pain relief.

-It’s important to sit and lie comfortably so that your muscles and joints can relax.
+It is important to sit and lie comfortably so that your muscles and joints can relax.
 You might find it helpful to use pillows to support certain muscles.
 Your physio would be able to advise you how to do this.

 Regular exercise may help with pain but please speak to your physiotherapist for advice on what will work best for you.

 You can help to manage fatigue by pacing yourself and preventing your body from becoming overly tired.
 Where possible, breaking demanding tasks into smaller chunks can be helpful.
-Planning your weekly schedule can also help to ensure that you don’t overdo it.
+Planning your weekly schedule can also help to ensure that you do not overdo it.
 If you are in paid work you may ask about the possibility of, for example, working from home on some days or working more flexible hours.
 Regular exercise will help you to optimise your physical ability and understand your limits better.
 Your physiotherapist and occupational therapist (OT) can help support you with strategies to better manage any fatigue.

 ‘Fatigue Management for people with neuromuscular conditions’ is a leaflet available from Muscular Dystrophy UK.
 Though not SMA specific, you may find it helpful.
 You can request a copy by phoning 0800 652 6352 or you can download it from their website here.